dipeshhhh/auto-schedule-telegramweb/README.md

 ## Current limitations
 - Only works for K version of telegram web.
 - Only works for Desktops/Laptops.
-- Can schedule messages for current day only, i.e. cannot change the date.
 - Code relies on a sleep function.
 - Scheduling is limited by your Telegram account's scheduled message quota (default 100 messages per chat at a time).

 ## Future features
+- Scheduling messages for different dates.
 - Remote dataset support.
 - Spreadsheet dataset support.
+- Handling current limitations.

 ## Contributions
 Contributions and bug reports are welcome!
 If you have suggestions for improvements or have found a bug, please create an issue or pull request on this repository.